ChilliCream/graphql-platform/website/src/docs/hotchocolate/execution-engine/field-middleware.md

         _singletonService = singletonService;
     }

-    public async Task InvokeAsync(IMiddlewareContext context, IMyScopedService scopedService) {
+    public async Task InvokeAsync(IMiddlewareContext context,
+        IMyScopedService scopedService)
+    {
         // Omitted code for brevity
     }
 }
 ```

-The ability to add additional arguments to the `InvokeAsync` is the reason why there isn't a contract like an interface or a base class for field middleware.
+The ability to add additional arguments to the `InvokeAsync` method is the reason why there isn't a contract like an interface or a base class for field middleware.

 ### Usage